Aaron-Bopp/TIM/40_Evergreens/Meditation helps us detach negative attachments.md

 >
 > ![[Pasted image 20211231162422.png]]
 >
-> Once the mind is calm, these thoughts can make their way through
+> Once the mind is calm, we can investigate our internal stressors
 > ^[[[notes_Intro to Mantra Practice]]]
 >  ![[Pasted image 20211231162555.png]]